Uber safety tips Australia

 If you are involved in a crash while you're a passenger in a rideshare car, you should:

-- Report the accident – contact police and report the incident.
+Report the accident – contact the police and report the incident.

 Shine Lawyers – we’re here to help

-If you have been injured as a passenger in an Uber, DiDi, Ola or other rideshare service, Shine Lawyers may be able to help.
+If you have been injured as a passenger in an Uber, DiDi, Ola or other rideshare services, Shine Lawyers may be able to help.

 You may also be eligible to access benefits through your superannuation; our team will provide tailored advice to help you seek the best outcome.